Speaker grille: Hard

-Impracticalities
+Practicalities

-Some types of speakers have such eccentric characteristics that a grille would interact too much with the sound to be practical.
+Some types of speakers have such unique characteristics that a grille would interact too much with the sound to be practical.
 Studio monitors, for instance, are required to reproduce audio so accurately that anything in the path of the speaker could obscure aspects of the sound, and thus are rarely seen with grilles.

 On the other hand, high powered subwoofers (such as those used in high-end car audio applications), produce such violent sound waves that a grille may be susceptible to rattling or damage while the driver is under load.
 All but the most sparse grilles also possess the possibility of diminishing or distorting the low frequency waves being produced.

+Grilles on domestic loudspeakers have been shown to affect their performance; however, they are commonly included to provide protection required for the home environment.

 Some speakers simply don't need a grille, perhaps because they are enclosed in a case (such as speakers found inside personal computers) and are not meant to produce high fidelity audio, but only audible tones and noises.